juanluispaz/ts-sql-query/README.md

      * the data will be omitted and this value will be used.
      */
     executeSelectPage<EXTRAS extends {}>(extras: EXTRAS): Promise<{ data: RESULT[], count: number } & EXTRAS>

+    /**
+     * Allows to use a select query as a view in another select.
+     * This select will be included as a clause with in the final sql.
+     *
+     * @param as name of the clause with in the final query (must be unique per final query) */ forUseInQueryAs(as: string): View

     /** Returns the sql query to be executed in the database */ query(): string